BOARD CHAIR: Peyton Anderson – CEO, Affinergy

 Luke Walling is the founder of Temprano Techvestors, a group of technology industry experts that acquire, consolidate, optimize and grow information technology sales and distribution companies.
 The group’s flagship brand, Corporate Armor, provides IT security and infrastructure products to tens of thousands of companies, organizations, schools and reseller partners around the world.
 Luke began his career in the IT industry when he founded Walling Data, a technology business he originally started in his parents’ basement in the 1990s.
 In 2010, it was acquired by AVG Technologies, a global pioneer of freemium anti-virus technology, which lead to the creation of over 75 new jobs in North Carolina alone.
 He then served in executive leadership roles at AVG and Avast Software from 2010 to 2016.
 He currently serves as a board member for the Charlotte Angel Fund, SCORE Association and formerly Sharpspring, where he was an early-stage investor.
 Luke is a passionate supporter of programs that improve engagement in public schools, with an emphasis on self-paced learning principals and entrepreneurial thinking.
 In his home market of Catawba County, North Carolina, where his past and current ventures have been founded, Luke and his company support powerful vehicles for education advancement including the K-64 Learning initiative, and are actively working together with local stakeholders to build a solid entrepreneurial community for current and future startup founders.

-Stelfanie Williams is Vice President for Durham and Community Affairs at Duke University.
-In this role, Williams leads and coordinates Duke’s diverse and innovative community efforts in areas such as economic development, affordable housing, early childhood, K-12 and workforce education, student engagement, neighborhood relations and community health.
+Dr. Stelfanie Williams is Vice President for Durham and Community Affairs at Duke University.
+In this role, Dr. Williams leads and coordinates Duke’s diverse and innovative community efforts in areas such as economic development, affordable housing, early childhood, K-12 and workforce education, student engagement, neighborhood relations and community health.
 She builds connections between Duke and partners including educational, governmental, non-profit and community-based organizations.
-Prior to joining Duke, Williams served as president of Vance-Granville Community College.
-Among other honors, Williams was awarded the I.E. Ready Distinguished Leadership Award by NC State University and was named President of the Year by the North Carolina State Board of Community Colleges.
-A noted presenter and consultant on topics related to workforce development, Williams also is active on a number of public and private boards, civic organizations, and commissions.
+Prior to joining Duke, Dr. Williams served as president of Vance-Granville Community College.
+Among other honors, Dr. Williams was awarded the I.E. Ready Distinguished Leadership Award by NC State University and was named President of the Year by the North Carolina State Board of Community Colleges.
+A noted presenter and consultant on topics related to workforce development, Dr. Williams also is active on a number of public and private boards, civic organizations, and commissions.